Frozen Shoulder Treatment Singapore

 Is frozen shoulder serious?
 When should I visit a doctor?

-While frozen shoulder is not life-threatening, it can bring significant pain and result in severe loss of shoulder mobility if left untreated.
+While frozen shoulder is not life-threatening, it can cause considerable pain and lead to a severe loss of shoulder mobility if left untreated.
+This condition can significantly impact your ability to perform everyday tasks, making timely treatment essential for preserving function and reducing discomfort.

-You should seek proper medical treatment if your symptoms persist for an extended period of time or if they interfere with your daily activities.
+You should seek proper medical treatment if your symptoms persist for an extended period or if they interfere with your daily activities.
+A shoulder specialist in Singapore can assess your condition and recommend appropriate treatments to help you regain shoulder mobility and reduce pain.

 Can frozen shoulders be prevented?